-Slipping, tripping, and falling can cause injuriessometimes very severe and permanent injuries.
+Slipping, tripping, and falling can cause injuries and can very severe and permanent injuries.

 Premises liability claims are often difficult to prove.
 These claims involve a variety of complex legal issues and indeed, these claims may be the most difficult of all to pursue and win.

-Christopher J. Zachar, our Arizona Slip and Fall Attorney, is experienced in representing clients who have been injured in slip and fall accidents.
+Christopher J. Zachar is experienced in representing clients who have been injured in slip and fall accidents.
 We have successfully recovered damages and compensation for clients from many large national grocery stores, convenience stores, hotels, residential premises, commercial premises and shopping malls.

 If you have been injured in a trip and fall, slip and fall, or other premises liability accident and suspect that the business or property owner may be liable, contact our office as soon as possible.
 It is imperative that a thorough investigation be undertaken in these cases as soon as possible, to find evidence, gather witness information and statements and assure that all evidence is preserved.
 We offer free case evaluations and contingent attorneys fees.
 Arizona slip and fall lawyer: What to do when you fall.